 When applying § 1915(g)'s "imminent danger" exception, the Ninth Circuit has agreed with several other circuits "on two pertinent points: Prisoners qualify for the exception based on the alleged conditions at the time the complaint was filed.
 And qualifying prisoners can file their entire complaint [in forma pauperis]; the exception does not operate on a claim-by-claim basis or apply to only certain types of relief."
 Andrews v.
 Cervantes, 493 F.3d 1047, 1052 (9th Cir.
 2007).
 Further, a prisoner's complaint can demonstrate "imminent danger" by alleging "an ongoing danger."
 Id. at 1056-57 (holding that "a prisoner who alleges that prison officials continue[d] with a practice that has injured him or others similarly situated in the past will satisfy the 'ongoing danger' standard.").
-The Ninth Circuit noted that its holding "is quite narrow: [the Court holds] only that the district court should have accepted [the plaintiff's] lawsuit without demanding an upfront . . . payment based on the allegations appearing on the face of the complaint."
-Id. at 1050.
+See also Williams v.
+Paramo, 775 F.3d 1182, 1190 (9th Cir.
+2015) ("a prisoner subject to the threestrikes provision may meet the imminent danger exception and proceed in forma pauperis on appeal if he alleges an ongoing danger at the time the notice of appeal is filed").
+The Ninth Circuit noted in Andrews, that its holding "is quite narrow: [the court holds] only that the district court should have accepted [the plaintiff's] lawsuit without demanding an upfront ... payment based on the allegations appearing on the face of the complaint."
+493 F.3d at 1050.